Räshid Hakimsan: Player

 Räshid Hakimsan represented his entire career the local team Ilves.
-During 1951-1960, he played 88 matches as an attacker, and his points were 64 + 35 = 99, and penalties 33 minutes.
+During 1951–1960, he played 88 matches as an attacker, and his points were 64 + 35 = 99, and penalties 33 minutes.
 Hakimsan made five hat tricks.
 He won the Finnish Championship in 1952, 1957, 1958 and 1960.
-He also won the junior Finnish Championship in 1952 and 1953, as well as winning gold from Finnish Cup in 1958.
+He also won the junior Finnish Championship in 1952 and 1953, as well as the Finnish Cup in 1958.

 Hakimsan represented Finland in eight matches of junior national ice hockey and two B-series national ice hockey matches.
 In 1952, playing against Norway, Hakimsan was awarded as the best attacker in the team and a local newspaper wrote about him as a "crowd favorite" who "duped the Norwegians with ease".

-Hakimsan made the opening goal in the first Finnish synthetic ice rink Koulukatu in 1956.
+Hakimsan made the opening goal of the first Finnish synthetic ice rink Koulukatu in 1956.